 The scheme is available to self-employed people who traded in 2018-19 and 2019-20 and intend to continue trading in 2020-21, and whose trading profits are no more than £50,000.

-The Government has excluded far too many self-employed people from the scheme, including more than 150,000 people who became self-employed since April 2019 and those who are registered as Personal Service Companies.
+The Government has excluded far too many self-employed people from the scheme, including more than 150,000 people who became self-employed since April 2019, those who are registered as limited companies and freelancers who got more than 50% of their earnings through employment.

 What are the Liberal Democrats calling for?